 Health, safety, and economics aside, it took so much time—far more time than required to get the same job done with a fully operational dishwasher.
 To keep up, it seemed like I was hand washing all the time; the drying rack was forever full; even so, there were always dirty dishes in the make-shift sink and clean dishes always waiting to be moved from the drying rack to the cupboard.

 Not only does my dishwasher save energy and water, it just makes my life so much easier.

 The evidence is clear—a dishwasher is far more efficient than hand washing dishes.
-It’s faster, safer, and cheaper than even the most frugal method of hand washing dishes.
+It’s safer, faster, and cheaper than even the most frugal method of hand washing.

 Please keep your comments positive, encouraging, helpful, brief,

 and on-topic in keeping with EC Posting Guidelines